Joohoney: 2017–present: Mixtape releases and other solo activities

 In January 2017, Joohoney released a solo music video for the song "Rhythm".

 In August 2018, Joohoney released his mixtape DWTD.
 For the release, he released a music video for the track "Red Carpet", then a few months later, in October, he released a second MV, this time for the track "Should I Do".
-It charted in several countries, including charting at number eight and twenty-two on the weekly Billboard's World Album and Top Heatseekers Album charts, respectively.
+It charted in several countries, including ranking at number eight and twenty-two on the weekly Billboard's World Album and Top Heatseekers Album charts, respectively.

 In February 2019, he changed to the stage name Joohoney, from using his given name Jooheon, for English-language activities.

-In June, Joohoney appeared on Produce X 101 as a guest rap instructor for the trainees' first elimination battle.
+In June, Joohoney appeared on Produce X 101 as a battle rap trainer for the contestants' first elimination battle.

 In January 2020, Joohoney took a temporary break from Monsta X in order to focus on his mental health.
 He continued promotions again in late March, prior to the release of their Korean EP Fantasia X.

 On October 9, Joohoney released his mixtape Psyche.
 He also pre-released the music video for the track "Intro: Ambition" on October 7, and then released the music video for "Smoky" simultaneous to the release of the mixtape.
 "Smoky" was described by Daniel Waters of MTV as an "emo-k-pop crossover", with Teen Vogue describing the chorus as "a sort of angsty rock 'n roll anthem" that both described as "cathartic".
 On October 21, Joohoney released a music video for the title track "Psyche".

 In December 2020, Joohoney collaborated with Lovelyz's Kei on the OST "Ride or Die" for the drama Run On.
 The song was released on December 23.

 In May 2021, Joohoney featured on the remake of the song "If You Love Me" by NS Yoon-G, originally released in 2012 with a feature by Jay Park.

 On August 5, MBC's Idol Radio announced its second season, with Joohoney as a DJ for the show, alongside group member Hyungwon.
 The first episode aired on August 9, with the show streaming weekly through Universe and airing on MBC Radio.

 In September, Joohoney appeared on the MU:PLY's Muziekwang Company as Kikwang's manager.
 It was a mockumentary web program that follows their journey as they open their own music agency.
 Muzie plays the company's CEO and top producer, while Kikwang plays a solo artist signed to the label.

+In December, Joohoney appeared as one of the special judges in the Mnet's dance survival program Street Dance Girls Fighter's fourth mission, with group members Hyungwon and I.M, for Monsta X's B-side song "Autobahn".

 In April 2022, Joohoney tested positive for COVID-19.